boy-jer/apphera/README.md

 # Apphera
 ## The open source Internet, social media monitoring and social engagement platform

-Apphera is a complete platform, covering the full range of activities you need to cover when planning any kind of online success.
+Apphera is a complete platform, covering the full range of activities you need to cover when planning any kind of social media monitoring, social engagement platform, reputation management or SEO related activities.

+This is the "community" edition which contains basically most of the main component but we have paid much attention to the fact that you might not want to roll it out on 10+ servers but ideally on one machine.

 ### Features